Shanti Bhavan is a non-religious 501(c)(3) non-profit organization that was founded in 1997 by professor, entrepreneur, and author Dr. Abraham George.

 Yes, Shanti Bhavan is a registered nonprofit in the United States and India.
 The Shanti Bhavan Children’s Project is a 501(c)(3) non-profit charity in the United States.
 In India, the Shanti Bhavan Educational Trust is registered under the Indian Trust Act.
 The Shanti Bhavan Educational Trust has 80-G tax exemption status and is FCRA approved.
 You can access the 501(c)(3) approval document here.
 Our financial documents are available here.

 Yes!
-Your donations are tax-deductible.
-Please note, online donations are tax-deductible only in the United States (when you use the USD form) or in Canada (when you use the CAD donation form).
+Your donations are tax-deductible in the US.
+There are also online options for Canada, United Kingdom, Australia, and Germany.
 To make a donation that is tax-deductible in India, please mail your check to our Indian office (address available here) or contact us directly via email.

 Originally, all costs were paid by our founder, Dr. George, and a few close personal supporters.
 Shanti Bhavan has since expanded its funding base through grassroots campaigns, grants, and corporate sponsorships.
 Shanti Bhavan continues to look for new donors, investors, and partners.

 Children recruited to Shanti Bhavan come from families that earn less than $2 a day.
 60% of the children come from rural villages and 40% from urban slums.
 95% of the children also belong to the Dalit caste (formerly known as the “untouchables”).